 You may notice a regularly immaculate home fall into disarray with stacks of mail, unpaid bills, an overgrown lawn, and trash piling up.
 This indicates that your family member is struggling to keep up with the regular routines of managing their home.

-A home health care aide can assist with light housekeeping, such as dusting, vacuuming, laundry, taking out the trash, and tending to the lawn.
+A home care aide can assist with light housekeeping, such as dusting, vacuuming, laundry, taking out the trash, and tending to the lawn.
 Alleviating the stress of keeping a tidy home can help your loved one rest in the comfort they deserve.

 Changes in Hygiene